 Best Time To Take Iron, How To Take Iron Supplements & More

-- You want to find out the best times to take iron for women, men and vegetarians/vegans.
+- The best time to take iron for women,

 When is the best time to take iron for women?

 For adult and teenage females, the recommended minimum daily intake of iron is between 10 and 15 mg.
-The best way to ensure that your body completely absorbs iron is to take it in the morning on an empty stomach.
+The best way to ensure that your body completely absorbs iron is to take it on an empty stomach in the morning.

 Taking an iron supplement can help you reach your daily iron needs.
-A sustained suboptimal intake of iron can lead to suboptimal iron levels which can result in your baby being born with a low birth weight or too early.
+A sustained suboptimal intake of iron can lead to suboptimal iron levels, resulting in your baby being born with low birth weight or too early.

 Pregnant women with morning sickness or a sensitive stomach should take iron later in the day to ease their digestion.